Cheesy Skillet Mushroom and Sausage Lasagna

 - Preheat oven to 375°F.

-- Stir in the diced tomatoes, oregano, ½ teaspoon salt, and red pepper flakes.
+- Stir diced tomatoes, oregano, ½ teaspoon salt, and red pepper flakes into sausage mixture.
 Raise heat to high to bring the mixture to a boil, then reduce to medium-high heat and continue cooking until the sauce has thickened and is no longer liquidy, 8 to 10 minutes.
 Remove the skillet from heat.

-- Meanwhile, mix together the ricotta, ¾ cups mozzarella, parmesan, basil, black pepper, and remaining ½ teaspoon salt in a medium bowl.
+- Meanwhile, mix together the ricotta, ¾ cups mozzarella cheese, Parmesan cheese, basil, black pepper, and remaining ½ teaspoon salt in a medium bowl.

 - Tent the skillet loosely with foil, being sure not to touch the cheese.
 Transfer the skillet to the oven and bake for 20 minutes, then remove the foil and bake until the mozzarella is gooey and lightly golden, 5 to 7 additional minutes.